 10 – We don’t have the talent – You may be right here.
 Few of the more experienced mature partners in firms have the necessary experience, expertise and interest to lead projects to introduce new tech into their firms.
 Nor can you assume that your IT support provider is best placed to do this.
 But you can access the necessary knowledge, insights, training (and talent) without having to actually employ a full time expert.
 Alternatively you may find that a younger member of your team may have the necessary ‘talent’.

 11 – It won’t benefit us – This attitude suggests a lack of understanding as to the range of tech resources that are being embraced by other accountants.
 It might also suggest a closed mind and a degree of unconscious fear of changing how you do things – regardless of the benefits and advantages that could then flow.

 12 – We’re fine with things as they are – Although this view implicitly picks up on a number of the earlier excuses, the likely reason for this view could well be rooted in the perfectly natural and common fear of ‘change’.
 In my talks I often explain that you’ll be fine to continue doing what you’ve always done, the way you’ve always done it for the immediate future – that is, the next year or so.
-But sooner or later you will start to suffer when it comes to winning and possibly retaining good clients and staff.
+But sooner or later you will start to suffer when it comes to winning new clients and possibly also to retaining good clients and staff.
 The better prepared and ready you are the more confident you can afford to be.

 Of course this is all very general.
 Some of the barriers to investing in tech are down to individual preferences and concerns.
 Others are down to the nature of the tech itself.
 Mostly though the challenges are due to the time that needs to be invested in considering the different options and then in making a decision and introducing the new tech into the office.